-For my first 2 years out of nursing school I made the minimum student loan debt payment of about $420 a month.
+For my first 2 years out of nursing school, I made the minimum student loan debt payment of about $420 a month.
 But when I finally sat down and looked at how much of that was going towards interest and how long it would take to finally pay off (13 years, yikes!) it made me sick to my stomach.

-After the birth of our daughter I decided to get aggressive about paying off my student loans.
+After the birth of our daughter, I decided to get aggressive about paying off my student loans.

-Prior to starting my BSN, I had a pretty nice savings account set aside.
-Because of that, I was able to pay for 1 year of my prerequisite classes and my first few months of my nursing program upfront in cash.
+Prior to starting my BSN, I had pretty nice savings account set aside.
+Because of that, I was able to pay for 1 year of my prerequisite classes and the first few months of my nursing program upfront in cash.
 If it wasn’t for that I would have had well over 50K in student loan debt at graduation.